 I was very skeptical.
 Vacations seem to offer such a limited return on investment.
 Leaving a work situation just to go somewhere totally different and spend a lot of money.
 When crunching the numbers, it really doesn’t make much sense.
 Beyond the numbers, however, there is value to be found– that’s what my husband told me, and that is what I now believe to be true… I would not consider vacations a constant necessity, but, every now and then, heading to the beach with the family is one of the best things you can do for every aspect of your life.

 When my partner and I were first considering this, my brother-in-law was very excited.
 He told about all of the great state parks, restaurants, and other interesting tourist attractions that he and his wife were so deeply looking forward to.
 They had a great house right on the beach, and insisted that we use the same website service that they used to scan nearby Outer Banks vacation rentals.
-We hopped onto the website for Twiddy & Company and I moved from skepticism to cautious optimism, and even excitement.
+We hopped onto the website they suggested and I moved from skepticism to cautious optimism, and even excitement.
 The area looked amazing, and the outer banks vacation rentals houses seemed to be very wonderful.
 We booked a modest house on the beach that was hardly a ten minute walk from my partner’s brother.
 At this point, I was still not fully sold, but I had budged, and my man was extremely happy.

 How did we spend our time when we got there?

 We ate amazing seafood.
 We laughed, we lived at the beach.
 The kids played games and ran in circles until they were tired, and we felt totally safe and fine letting them go off to certain areas to explore while we read books, had conversation, met other interesting adults, and relaxed.